 Diagnosis: Positional Sleep Apnea

-The diagnosis of sleep apnea requires a sleep study showing an "apnea-hypopnea index" (AHI), an average of the abnormal breathing events occurring per hour, of 5 or more.
-The governing body of sleep medicine, the American Academy of Sleep Medicine, defines positional sleep apnea as having a lower AHI in the nonsupine position (side and stomach sleeping) compared with the supine position.
-In practice, we sleep medicine doctors generally use the criterion of an AHI that is at least double in the supine versus nonsupine position to define clinical positional sleep apnea.
+Sleep apnea is a type of sleep-disordered breathing that requires a sleep apnea test showing an "apnea-hypopnea index" (AHI), an average of the abnormal breathing events occurring per hour, of 5 or more.
+The governing body of sleep medicine, the American Academy of Sleep Medicine, defines positional obstructive sleep apnea as having a lower AHI in the non-supine position (side and stomach sleeping) compared with the supine position.
+In practice, we sleep medicine doctors generally use the criterion of an AHI that is at least double in the supine versus non-supine position to define clinical positional sleep apnea.
 For example, if your composite AHI for the entire study was 10, and your AHI supine was 20 or more, you have positional sleep apnea.

 Treatment: CPAP, APAP and Alternatives Including Positional Therapy Devices

-CPAP is considered the "gold standard" treatment for all types of sleep apnea.
+CPAP is considered the "gold standard" sleep apnea treatment.
 However, patients with positional sleep apnea often don't do well with fixed-pressure CPAP.
-This is because they usually need a very low pressure when they are sleeping in the nonsupine position but when they roll onto their backs, they need more pressure to keep the airway open.
+This is because they usually need a very low pressure when they are sleeping in the non-supine position but when they roll onto their backs, they need more pressure to keep the airway open.
 The machine, having been set to one consistent pressure, doesn't give it to them, and they often rip the mask off in a semi-groggy state and, the next morning, may remember a vague feeling that the mask made them feel "claustrophobic."
 This is a typical scenario that I frequently encounter in my clinic.